mehulagg/gitlab/doc/update/planning_your_upgrade.md

 # Guide to creating a GitLab upgrade plan

-NOTE:
-This document is currently a work in progress.
-We welcome [your feedback and contributions](#help-feedback-content).

 This document is a customer's guide to creating a strong plan to upgrade a self-managed GitLab instance.

 It will leverage the [GitLab documentation](https://docs.gitlab.com/) extensively because [documentation is the single source of truth](../development/documentation/styleguide/index.md#documentation-is-the-single-source-of-truth-ssot) for all information about the upgrade process.
 Please read any applicable sections of the documentation in their entirety.